zhXchD/tp/docs/UserGuide.md

 Format: `listj`

 ### Viewing a contact or journal entry: `view`

 Opens up a contact or journal entry to show further details and switches to the corresponding tab.

-Format `view in/SCOPE index/INDEX`
+Format: `view in/SCOPE index/INDEX`
 * `INDEX` refers to the index number of the contact shown in the list.
 * `SCOPE` must be `c` (refers to contact) or `j` (refers to journal entry).